Urban planning of Barcelona: 21st Century

 A new impetus for urban planning began in 2015 with the start of the drafting of the new Pla Director Urbanístic (Urban Master Plan) (PDU) for the Metropolitan Area of Barcelona, scheduled for approval in 2021.
 The PDU is intended to complement the 1976 General Metropolitan Plan in order to promote the urban and social transformation of the metropolitan area of the Catalan capital, made up of 36 municipalities and 3.5 million inhabitants.
 The objectives of the new plan include: classifying metropolitan land and establishing criteria for urbanization, establishing building regulations, defining areas for urban transformation and their sustainable development, preserving the environment, respecting forest and agricultural land, and guaranteeing proper mobility of people and transport.
 According to Ramon Torra, manager of the Barcelona Metropolitan Area, "the PDU has two conceptual objectives: the definition of a metropolitan urban planning model that integrates the current diversity, is ecologically sustainable, economically efficient and socially cohesive; and the methods and tools necessary to carry it out."

 In September 2016, a pilot test was initiated for the adaptation of certain sets of city blocks as "superblocks", intermediate spaces between the block and the neighborhood, with restricted vehicle traffic to enhance pedestrian traffic, bicycle circulation and public transport, also gaining spaces for leisure and public facilities.
 The first test was carried out on a set of nine blocks in Poblenou, where vertical and horizontal signs were changed to mark the area.
 Traffic is prohibited in a straight line, so that vehicles can only turn at intersections, and is limited to 10 km/h.
 This leaves free the interior space between blocks, which will be used for public spaces, for which an ideas competition has been organized among architecture students.

 After this pilot test, a new phase of creating superblocks in the Eixample district began in 2020, with the aim of establishing 42 new green axes and squares within ten years, until 2030.
 The first axis of action would be Consell de Cent street, where the creation of four new agoras in Rocafort, Borrell, Enric Granados and Girona is planned.
 According to the forecast, one out of every three streets in the Eixample would give priority to pedestrianization and public and sustainable transport.
 In contrast to the pilot tests, this time it will be done by axes instead of blocks, with the subsequent creation of new plazas on intersecting axes.
 Private traffic will be restricted to residents, with a maximum speed of 10 km/h.
 A budget of 37.8 million euros is foreseen for these actions.
 Work is scheduled to start in 2022.
 These changes seek to comply with the objetivos de desarrollo sostenible (Sustainable Development Goals) (SDGs) promoted by the United Nations Organization.
+There are several other cities believed to have the potential for the implementation of superblocks such as Mexico City, Japan and Paris.